José Constanza: Atlanta Braves

-On November 29, 2010, Constanza signed a minor league deal with the Atlanta Braves.
-He made spring training with the club, batting .222 before being assigned to Triple-A Gwinnett.
+On November 22, 2010, Constanza signed a minor league contract with the Atlanta Braves.
+He made spring training with the club, batting .222 before being assigned to the Triple-A Gwinnett Braves.
 He was batting .312 and was an All-Star before his first call-up.

 On July 29, 2011, Constanza was called up to the majors when Nate McLouth was placed on the 15-day disabled list with a lower abdominal strain.
 Placed in the leadoff spot in the Braves' lineup in his debut game, he got his first career hit in the bottom of the eighth inning off Florida Marlins pitcher (and former Braves pitcher) Mike Dunn, an RBI single that extended the Braves' lead to 4–0.
 Two batters later, Braves first-baseman Freddie Freeman hit a sacrifice fly to drive in Constanza, netting him his first career run scored.
 On Sunday, August 7, 2011, Constanza hit his first home run in the top of the 5th inning against the New York Mets.
 He was subsequently recognized for his odd habit of licking the hot spot of the bat after foul-tipping the ball.

 Constanza was called up once again on July 13, 2013, due to many injuries to the Braves' regular outfielders.
 Constanza was designated for assignment on January 28, 2015.